rel-eng/nwgss/Readme.md

 # README

 This is a limited implementation of SASL GSSAPI/Kerberos v5 client provider over native SSPI.
-The implementation is limited to the usage of the current user credentials for LDAP client connections.
+The implementation is limited to the usage of the current/specified user credentials for LDAP client connections.
 JPMS is required, implementation was tested on OpenJDK 11.
 The only external runtime dependency is JNA.